ivanov/cellout/README.md

 > *Primarily, the `nbconvert` tool allows you to convert a Jupyter `.ipynb`
 > notebook document file into another static format including HTML, LaTeX, PDF,
 > Markdown, reStructuredText, and more. nbconvert can also add productivity to
-> your workflow when used to execute notebooks programmatically.*
+> your workflow when used to execute notebooks programatically.*

+[pandoc][pandoc] - a universal document converter, pandoc can read and write a bunch of different formats including rst, html, LaTeX, docx, epub, and pdf.

 [ipyaml](https://github.com/prabhuramachandran/ipyaml) - IPython Notebooks as
 YAML.